Office of the Diocesan Bishop

 As a bishop, he has served on many boards and committees at the diocesan, local and national levels, including St. Paul and St. Vincent Seminaries, the Pennsylvania Catholic Conference of Bishops, the Duquesne University Board of Directors, the United States Conference of Catholic Bishops’ Committee on Priestly Life and Ministry, and the United States Conference of Catholic Bishops’ Committee on Priestly Formation, the Basilica of the National Shrine of the Immaculate Conception, where he chairs the Pilgrimage Committee; the Catholic Leadership Institute; and St. Mary’s Seminary and University (Baltimore, MD).

 In addition, Bishop Zubik is Episcopal Liaison to the National Association of Church Personnel Administrators (NACPA) and since 2009 Episcopal Chairman of the Ladies of Charity of the USA.
-In April 2013, he became Episcopal Advisor to Catholic Purchasing Services.
+In April 2013, he became Episcopal Moderator to Catholic Purchasing Services and in November of that same year, Bishop Zubik agreed to serve as Episcopal Liaison to Catholic Charities, USA.

 On October 10, 2003, Pope John Paul II named Bishop Zubik the eleventh Bishop of the Diocese of Green Bay.
 Installed on December 12, 2003, he embarked on vigorous efforts to improve vocations to all walks of life, deepen spirituality, and evangelize people of all ages.
 These efforts bore fruit as priestly vocations increased during his tenure.